Jamesemf/Recycle-Exe/# Requirements.md

 schedule is a Python library for scheduling events in python.
 It provides a simple interface for creating functional events in python.
 You can install schedule using pip:
 **Command:**  ```pip install schedule```

+## Install freezegun:

+freezegun is a Python library for setting datetime in python.
+It provides the ability to modify the value returned by datetime.datetime.now() which is extremely useful when testing functions that use datetime.
+**Command:** ```pip install freezegun```

 That's it!
-You've now installed Django, Pillow, geopy, qrcode, and schedule on your system.
+You've now installed Django, Pillow, geopy, qrcode, schedule, and freezegun on your system.
 You can start building this web application using the libraries.